CesiumGS/cesium-native/doc/style-guide.md

 A change to C++ Core Guidelines [SF.8](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf8-use-include-guards-for-all-h-files).

 Use `#pragma once` at the top of header files rather than manual inclusion guards.
 Even though `#pragma once` is not technically ISO Standard C++, it _is_ supported everywhere and manual inclusion guards are really tedious.
-If platform-specific differences in `#pragma once` behavior are changing the meaning of our program, we may need to reconsider some other life choices (like dodgy use of symlinks), but our choice to use `#praga once` likely remains sound.
+If platform-specific differences in `#pragma once` behavior are changing the meaning of our program, we may need to reconsider some other life choices (like dodgy use of symlinks), but our choice to use `#pragma once` likely remains sound.

 ## 🛑 Exceptions